Rep. Steve King Doused With Water While Eating Lunch

-After another week with negative press, including new accusations of racism, Rep. Steve King is back in the headlines, but this time as an alleged victim.
+After another week with negative press, including new accusations of racism, Representative Steve King is back in the headlines, but this time as an alleged victim.
 The Iowa Congressman was having lunch with friends in Fort Dodge when a man threw a glass of water in his face.

-The Daily Beast says that a 26-year-old Colorado man, identified as Blake Gibbins by the Fort Dodge Police Department, entered the Mineral City Mill and Grill where King was dining, and asked if King was the Iowa Representative.
+The Daily Beast says that a 26-year-old Colorado man, identified as Blake Gibbins by the Fort Dodge Police Department, entered the Mineral City Mill and Grill where King was dining, and asked if King was the Iowa representative.
 When King acknowledged that he was indeed the Iowa politician, Gibbins threw water in his face.

-“Others having lunch with Mr. King were also struck.”
+“Others having lunch with Mr. King were also struck,” the report said.

 Police believe that King was specifically charged because of his “position as a United States Representative.”
 Gibbins is now facing two misdemeanor charges of disorderly conduct and simple assault.